notnotnotswipez/SecuritySMP/README.md

 # Teams
 All owner exclusive things are bypassed if the player is on a team owned by the owner of the object they are interacting with.

-- /team help - Gives a help GUI
+- /team help - Gives a help GUI on the command